 Fiona Brown is the co-founder of Dicker Data and currently serves as Non-Executive Director of the company.
 Fiona has been involved with the business since it started in 1978 and has been a director of the company since 1983.
-As a Non-Executive Director, Fiona brings her knowledge of the business and 26 years of experience in the IT distribution industry.
+As a Non-Executive Director, Fiona brings her knowledge and experience in the IT distribution industry for over 39 years, of which the first 26 years was in the role of General Manager of the business.

-52,726,570 Ordinary shares in Dicker Data Limited

-56,470 Ordinary shares held by South Coast Developments Pty Ltd as trustee for the Brown Family Superfund
+53,945,808 Ordinary shares in Dicker Data Limited 56,470 Ordinary shares held by South Coast Developments Pty Ltd as trustee for the Brown Family Superfund